CaioFML/ecommerce_api/README.md

 # README

-This is an project of ecommerce made with bootcamp of OnebitCode!
+This is an project of ecommerce in development made with bootcamp of OnebitCode!

 ## Setup